WKMJ-FM: History

 WKMJ, along with its sister station, WMPL-AM, were purchased in 2006 from Victor Broadcasting Corp. by J & J Broadcasting.
 J & J sold WKMJ to California based BTC USA Holdings Management in 2022.
+This sale never closed as BTC USA Holdings went into receivership.

+In July 2025, it was announced that WKMJ (along with its sister stations) would be acquired by Civic Media for $465,000.